 Avionics interconnectivity is accomplished using a Fast Stack Avionics hub located inside the cockpit mounted on the co-pilot side of the firewall.
 All avionics and the Skyview EFIS modules plug in to the hub.
-See Attachment J for interconnectivity diagram details.
+See Attachment J and Figure #3 for inter-connectivity details.